Recovery From Addiction and Mental Health Starts On the Inside

 Before the process begins, families often think they are bringing in a miracle worker to offer a motivational speech to convince their loved one to enter treatment.
 Although there is much discussion about the need to accept help, it is just as important that families understand the process is also about them taking care of themselves going forward.
 After all, addiction and mental health affect the family as much, if not more, than the loved one needing treatment for their substance use or mental health disorder.
 The family needs to understand that what they expect their loved one to do is something they will have to do themselves: undertake the recovery journey, too.

 After the intervention is complete, the family will be invited to enter our S.A.F.E™ Family Recovery Coaching (S.A.F.E™ is an acronym for self-awareness family education™), which includes an introduction and orientation call to familiarize the family with the process.
 The structure that follows is a module-based system that educates you and helps your family stay on track with recovery and growth.
 The goal of this process is to create self-awareness, to understand misplaced emotions, to lessen the reactivity to your loved one’s actions, and for the family to learn how to accept and live with the changes that have happened.

 Call Today to Schedule a Professional Intervention

-You can help a friend or family member with a drug or alcohol problem immediately by reaching out to us at [(888)-291-8514].
+You can help a friend or family member with a mental health disorder, drug addiction, or alcohol use problem immediately by reaching out to us at (888)-291-8514.